binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 {#wdcnz-demo-1}
 ![](images/HandsOnHack.png)

 The following attack was the first one of five that I demonstrated at WDCNZ in 2015.
 The attack after this one was a credential harvest based on a spoofed website that hypothetically was fetched due to a spear phishing attack.
-That particular attack can be found in the People chapter under [Spear Phishing](#people-identify-risks-spear-phishing).
+That particular attack can be found in the "Spear Phishing" section of the People chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).

 Theoretically in order to get to the point where you carry out this attack, you would have already been through several stages first.
 If you are carrying out a penetration testing engagement, it is likely you would have been through the following: